The positive repercussions from hosting the greatest show on earth will be felt across the UK’s capital for generations to come.

 The regeneration of East London and particularly Stratford, the site of the Olympic Park, will bring untold benefits to the area and the local communities that live there.

 The Olympic Park will be transformed into the Queen Elizabeth Country Park, and the permanent venues within it will bring new leisure facilities to the area.
 The increased focus on the area brought by the Games coupled with an improvement in transport links and the new shopping centre next to the Park will bring greater visitor numbers and continued investment to the borough.

 Permanent venues such as the Velodrome and the Aquatics centre will not only offer affordable facilities to encourage residents of the capital to get involved in sporting activities, they will also have the facilities to host world-class events.
 These will attract further tourism to London providing an ongoing boost for businesses operating in the capital.

 The sporting legacy created by the Games will also have a lasting impact on the capital and its residents.
 London 2012 has generated a lot of interest in sport and a number of initiatives are already in place to capitalise on the enthusiasm generated and encourage people to get involved.

-Mayor of London Boris Johnson described how London must continue the momentum created by the Games to secure a lasting legacy for the capital.
+Mayor of London Boris Johnson described this week how London must continue the momentum created by the Games to secure a lasting legacy for the capital.
 “We can secure a transport, housing, infrastructure, sporting, cultural and social legacy from these Games and turn these Games to gold for decades to come,” he added.